 This flaw was found in Microsoft’s upcoming Windows 10 OS, which is starting beta-testing as soon as July 29.

 This updated (labelled MS15-078) can downloaded and installed using the regular Windows Updated Service, but you can do more to guarantee the safety of your company’s software!
-To learn more about protecting your business from software vulnerabilities, contact Haxxess Enterprise Corporation at (705) 222. -TECH or email: [email protected]
+To learn more about protecting your business from software vulnerabilities, contact Haxxess Enterprise Corporation at (705) 222 or email: -TECH[email protected]